flancian/agora/README.md

   - An <strong>Agora node</strong> is an aggregated view of resources that are relevant for a query or location.
   - An <strong>Agora user</strong> is anyone who has contributed resources, either as part of a repository or as individual (e.g. social media) posts.
 - You can visit the node called [[Index]] to see the community-maintained index of this Agora, which is richer than this one.
-- You can visit [[Journals]] for an aggregated view of journal entries of other resources that seem time-related.
+- You can visit [[Journals]] for an aggregated view of journal entries and other resources that seem time-related.
 - You can check out special node [[Random]] for a random node :)

 # Joining

-An Agora is a bit different from most other sites around the internet in that joining is a two step process that begins elsewhere :)

-First you take notes or make posts in the platform(s) of your choice; and then you tell an Agora that you'd like to contribute those resources to the Commons.
+The <strong>Agora</strong> is a bit different from most other sites around the internet in that joining is a two step process that begins elsewhere :) First you take notes or make posts in the platform(s) of your choice; and then you tell an Agora that you'd like to contribute those resources to the <strong>Commons</strong>.

 ## Contributing your notes